Teekay Corporation Strikes Favorable Deal With BP For The Foinaven FPSO

 With FPSO exposure soon reduced to the company's most modern unit, the "Hummingbird Spirit", Teekay's valuation will likely mirror the value of its investments in Teekay LNG Partners and Teekay Tankers even more closely than before.
 Going forward, Teekay's cash flows will increasingly depend on dividends received from its two main subsidiaries, particularly Teekay LNG Partners which has large parts of its fleet on multi-year charters.

-From a valuation perspective, Teekay doesn't exactly look like a bargain at current prices given an estimated $320 million of net debt after accounting for the January bond redemption, the BP upfront payment related to the new Foinaven charter agreement and the estimated Banff retirement costs.
-Enterprise value calculates to approximately $640 million which is only 70% covered by the market value of the company's holdings in Teekay LNG Partners and Teekay Tankers.
-This leaves a gap of roughly $180 million which could be assigned to market participants' estimated value of the above discussed IDRs in Teekay LNG Partners.
+From a valuation perspective, Teekay doesn't exactly look like a bargain at current prices given an estimated $282 million of net debt after accounting for the BP upfront payment related to the new Foinaven charter agreement and the estimated Banff retirement costs.
+Enterprise value calculates to approximately $600 million which is only 77% covered by the market value of the company's holdings in Teekay LNG Partners and Teekay Tankers.
+This leaves a gap of roughly $140 million which could be assigned to market participants' estimated value of the above discussed IDRs in Teekay LNG Partners.
 Nine months ago, fellow contributor J Mintzmyer came up with a $500-$700 million estimate based on the IDR buyout transaction executed by GasLog Partners (NYSE:GLOP) at that time.

 Personally, I don't expect Teekay to force Teekay LNG Partners into a similar transaction anytime soon, particularly not in light of the current market turmoil so the IDR value will likely remain theoretical in nature for the time being.